I wanted to address a tweet posted today by the UK's National Cyber Security Centre advising people to use three random words as a passphrase.

 Using the hashes/second speed for NTLM (standard Windows hash) on my non-optimized Windows Desktop with an RTX 2080 Ti, I can make 27 billion guesses every second.
 At that rate, it takes me 183 seconds, or just a bit over 3 minutes, to test every possible combination.

 So how about 4 words?
-17,103^4 gives us 1.5 quintillion combinations.
+17,103^4 gives us 85 quadrillion combinations.
 For those of you paying attention, we're going up by factors every time (go back and read the Reddit post if you haven't already).
-We've gone from thousands to millions to trillions to quintrillions in 4 steps.
-This still isn't outside the realm of possibility to try though.
-I would have to let hashcat churn away at combinations for just over 36 days to try every possible combination, but this is something I've done before.
+We've gone from thousands to millions to trillions to quadrillion in 4 steps.
+This still isn't that difficult though.
+I would have to let hashcat churn away at combinations for just over 14 hours to try every possible combination.

 Other issues we run into